 The Tenants occupying the properties owned by Net Lease REITs operate across a variety of industries.
 The buildings that process your online orders, the gym you work out at, the drug store you shop at, your favorite movie theater and restaurant are likely leased from one of the nation’s public Net Lease REITs.

 Note: Industry disclosed in constituent company filings categorized according to Fundamental Income industry classification.
 Based on constituent disclosures in most recent company filings including 10Ks, 10Qs, supplementals and presentations.
-Weights based on NNNLSCTR weights as of 06/30/2019.
+Weights based on NETLXT weights as of 06/30/2019.

 The 23,000+ properties that are owned by the public Net Lease REITs are primarily spread across all 50 states.
 This geographic dispersion provides broad and diverse exposure to the U.S economy.

-Fundamental Income Net Lease Real Estate Index: The Fundamental Income Net Lease Real Estate Index (NNNLSCTR) is a rules based, passive index that, for the first time, defines and tracks the performance of the rapidly expanding net lease real estate sector in a diversified manner.
+Fundamental Income Net Lease Real Estate Index: The Fundamental Income Net Lease Real Estate Index (NETLXT) is a rules based, passive index that, for the first time, defines and tracks the performance of the rapidly expanding net lease real estate sector in a diversified manner.

 It is not possible to invest directly in an index.